jesg/problems/prolog/ffi/README.md

-# C++ examples for swi-prolog
+# ffi examples for swi-prolog

-this is a short tutorial for creating ffi to c++ from prolog.  the official documentation can be found on the swi-prolog [site](http://www.swi-prolog.org/pldoc/doc_for?object=section%28%27packages/pl2cpp.html%27%29).
+this is a short tutorial on ffi for prolog.  the official documentation can be found on the swi-prolog [site](http://www.swi-prolog.org/pldoc/doc_for?object=section%28%27packages/pl2cpp.html%27%29).

+## hello world